Lujainms/Automatic_Detection_of_Dyslexia_in_Arabic-Speaking_Children/README.md

 # Overview
 This repository contains the YUSR Arabic Dyslexia Dataset, a synthetic Arabic handwritten dataset designed for dyslexia detection in Arabic-speaking children using deep learning models.

+The dataset contains 29,130 Arabic handwritten letter images generated for dyslexia classification and Arabic letter recognition tasks.

 The dataset was constructed using handwritten Arabic letters and augmentation techniques to simulate dyslexic handwriting patterns.

 # Dataset Description